adopy/adopy/docs/source/index.rst

 If you use ADOpy, please cite this package along with the specific version.
 It greatly encourages contributors to continue supporting ADOpy.

-   Yang, J., Ahn, W.-Y., Pitt., M. A., & Myung, J. I. (in preparation).
+   Yang, J., Ahn, W.-Y., Pitt., M. A., & Myung, J. I. (2019).
-   ADOpy: A Python Package for Adaptive Design Optimization.
+   *ADOpy: A Python Package for Adaptive Design Optimization*.
    Retrieved from https://adopy.org

 References